btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 Swap:            0B          0B          0B
 ```

 Then you need more memory.
 If you have already synched your node, you can add some swap.
-If you have not yet synched, your server specs is too limited.
+If you have not yet synched, your server specs are too limited.

 If you already synched, you can add 2G of swap with: